Jxl-s/InstagramUnfollowers/README.md

 - Processing time increases with the number of users to check
 - Script works on both Chromium and Firefox-based browsers
 - The script takes a few more seconds to load on mobile
+- First scan will not show changes (needs previous scan data for comparison)

 ## 🛠️ Development